Posted on Monday, October 1st, 2012 at 4:36 pm

 We expect to see bleeding problems with this drug like Pradaxa because of the long duration of action and absence of an antidote.

-If you have experienced an injury or death due to Xaralto, please call The Venardi Law Firm for a free consultation.
+If you have experienced an injury or death due to Xaralto, please call Venardi Zurada LLP for a free consultation.